makeplane/docs/src/pages/sign-up-sign-in.md

 {% /expansion %}

 {% expansion collapsedTitle="Why are you introducing passwords for users?
-What’s happening with unique links to sign up and sign in?" link="app.plane.so" href="http://app.plane.so" addAfter="for" target="_blank" %}
+What’s happening with unique links to sign up and sign in?" content="app.plane.so" href="http://app.plane.so" addAfter="for" target="_blank" %}

 Unique links are secure and relatively easier, but we have heard from enough of our Cloud users that they would like to log in using a more permanent and easier method.
 Should you want to continue using unique codes, you are covered.
 We will keep that option alive for good.